alexeygridnev/two-stage-heckman-model-pol-sci/README.md

     coefficients, controlling for self-selection;
 4) use the regression coefficients from step
-    3 to calculate predicted value of the dependent variable (Ŷ) for
-    #all the data;# in this way, for every institutional outcome, one estimates what the value of Y would
-    have been if all country-years had the this particular institution;
+    3 to calculate predicted value of the dependent variable (Ŷ) for **all the data**; in this way, for every institutional outcome, one estimates what the value of Y would have been if all country-years had the this particular institution;
 5) use a simple t-test, to determine if the difference between predicted Y-s is statistically significant and has an expected sign.